The GOP Wants to Auto-Enroll Your Child in a 'Trump Account' for Savings

 Although parents might opt out of the account after the fact, some problems could arise from opening millions of accounts on behalf of newborns.

-What’s wrong with the MAGA account proposal?
+What’s wrong with the Trump Account proposal?

 Child savings accounts aren’t new

-Democrats have also pitched a similar notion about seven years ago, when Sen. Cory Booker (D-NJ) proposed the creation of a savings account “baby bonds,” with $1,000 seed money for newborns.
+Democrats have also pitched a similar notion about seven years ago, when Sen. Cory Booker (D-N.J.) proposed the creation of a savings account, “baby bonds,” with $1,000 seed money for newborns.

 Stay tuned for more updates.